-This is sanitation enforcement and neighborhood development field work, insuring the publicís participation in, and adherence to the requirements of the Cityís sanitation program.
-Employees in the Neighborhood Development specialty contact residents of city neighborhoods in an effort to enlist and maintain their interest and active support in good sanitation practices.
+This is sanitation enforcement and neighborhood development field work, ensuring the public’s participation in, and adherence to the requirements of the City’s sanitation program.
+Positions allocated to the Neighborhood Development assignment contact residents of city neighborhoods in an effort to enlist and maintain their interest and active support in good sanitation practices.
 Motivating, advising and continually maintaining public interest and participation in such a program are significant aspects of the work.
-Employees in the Enforcement specialty patrol assigned geographical area, enforcing the Cityís sanitation laws and regulations related to streets and walkways and exercising good judgment in the issuance of notices of violations to non-criminal violators.
+Positions allocated to the Enforcement assignment patrol an assigned geographical area, enforce the City’s sanitation laws and regulations and exercise good judgment in the issuance of written and electronic warnings and violations.
 Educating the public and community groups on sanitation laws and regulations is a significant aspect of the work.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The position must be responsible for either patrolling an assigned geographical area and enforcing the Cityís sanitation laws and regulations, or contacting City residents in the various neighborhoods in an effort to enlist and maintain their interest and participation in neighborhood development and sanitation.
+1. The position must be responsible for either patrolling an assigned geographical area and enforcing the City’s sanitation laws and regulations, or contacting City residents in the various neighborhoods in an effort to enlist and maintain their interest and participation in neighborhood development and sanitation.

-- The position must perform the work in the Streets Departmentís Sanitation Program.
+2. The position must perform work in the Streets Department’s Sanitation Division.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Makes follow-up contacts with block captains and others participating in the program to insure its maintenance; disseminates information to clean block captains on regulations and procedural changes; maintains records and prepares reports concerning block operations.
+Makes follow-up contact with block captains and others participating in the program to ensure its maintenance; disseminates information to clean block captains on regulations and procedural changes; maintains records and prepares reports concerning block operations.

-- Patrols an assigned geographical area on foot to enforce sanitation regulations; sight checks trash and recyclables of homeowners and businesses for proper method of disposal; advises homeowners and businesses of improperly placed waste and recyclables, and unclean sidewalks; may be required to rummage through materials to locate names and address of violate; prepares and issues warning or notices of violations to offenders.
+Patrols an assigned geographical area on foot or bicycle to enforce sanitation laws and regulations; sight checks trash and recyclables of homeowners and businesses for proper method of disposal; advises homeowners and businesses of improperly placed waste and recyclables, and unclean sidewalks; may be required to rummage through materials to locate names and address of violators; researches past history of violations; prepares and issues written or electronic warnings or notices of violations to offenders.

-- Answers questions from the public about the sanitation laws and regulations that are designed to improve public cleanliness; solicits public help in meeting citizensí responsibility for adherence to the Cityís sanitation laws and regulations.
+Answers questions from the public about the sanitation laws and regulations that are designed to improve public cleanliness; solicits public help in meeting citizens’ responsibility for adherence to the City’s sanitation laws and regulations.

-- Maintains a daily log of areas inspected and warning or violations issued.
+Maintains a daily log of areas inspected and warnings or violations issued.

-- Performs the duties above with members of the English language speaking and designated non-English language speaking populations.
+Performs the duties of an area of assignment listed above with members of the English language speaking and designated non-English language speaking populations.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES